avun1t/jace/README.md

  - [ ] Remember indentation on new lines

 ## Demo

 ![Demo](https://github.com/avun1t/jace/raw/main/meta/demo.gif)

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome in the `development` branch.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

 [MIT License](https://choosealicense.com/licenses/mit/)